antonig/VBScript/README.md

 Gives results +/- 1 min of the results provides by the US Naval Observatory site.

 ## printf sprintf
-A try to get straighfortward string formatting functions copying c#'s string interpolation
+A try to get straighforward string formatting functions copying c#'s string interpolation

 ## rosetta_notdone
 Web scrapping Rosetta code to list tasks not done in VBScript